MohsanJaved/GP-Line-1-/README.md

 # GP Line - Medical Website 🏥

-Welcome to **Simple Routing**, a React-based project for creating a medical website.
+A React-based project for creating a medical website.
 This project provides a clean and efficient setup for developing a modern medical website with essential features like doctor listings, appointment booking, and information about medical services.

 ---